-I'm Rajarajan Sivaraj, a PhD candidate in the Department of Computer Science at the University of California, Davis, USA, supervised by Prof. Prasant Mohapatra.
+I graduated out of UC Davis with a PhD in Computer Science the Department of Computer Science at the University of California, Davis, USA, advised by Prof. Prasant Mohapatra.
 I work on problems concerning radio resource management and Quality-of-Service provisioning in next-generation OFDMA cellular networks, such as 3GPP LTE-Advanced, from theory, simulations and systems perspectives.
 Particularly, I focus on 4G+/5G technologies on both the radio access network (RAN) as well as the mobile user modem.
 I have published on the design of cross-layer optimization algorithms for advanced RAN architecture, LTE systems prototyping and deployment, networking and link simulations, numerical analysis and performance evaluation.
 I've had a citation count of 210 (till Aug 1) over my 6 years of research career and I was awarded an Honorable Mention in recognition of my outstanding graduate research by the department of CS at UC Davis.

 I'm joining AT&T labs Research, San Ramon, CA, as a Senior Member of Technical Staff in Jan 2017.